France

 The number of girls currently incarcerated at the juvenile facility in Meyzieu (Rhône) exceeds the number of available places.
 The unit reserved for them has five cells.
 In mid-January, there were seven of them.
 The prison service installed camp beds to accommodate them.
 This solution is a violation of the principle of individual cells, which is ordinarily respected in prisons for minors.
 The prison service relocated the young girls at the end of March so that they could have their own individual cells.
 A staff member at the facility says that these changes “hinder support and create disruptions”.

-The schooling of minors is compulsory
+The schooling of children is compulsory

 Schooling is mandatory until age 16, as on the outside.

-The law forbids solitary confinement for minors
+The law prohibits solitary confinement for children

 Youth may be placed in disciplinary cells, as they are subject to the same conditions as adults.
 Youth over the age of 16 may be placed in solitary confinement.